Roger Maunder (fencer): Biography

 At the time of the Games, both Maunder (a corporal) and his fencing teammate John Preston (a sergeant), were serving in the Royal Air Force base at Royal Air Force St Athan.
 Coincidentally the base was being used for the athlete's village for the Games.

+Maunder went to a second Commonwealth Games when he represented the 1962 Welsh team at the 1962 British Empire and Commonwealth Games in Perth, Australia, where he participated in the foil and sabre events.